MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/installation.md

 EMSL Arrows is a tool that uses NWChem and chemical computational databases to generate molecule data.
 [EMSL Arrows Builder for the Quantum Development Kit](https://arrows.emsl.pnnl.gov/api/qsharp_chem) allows you to enter your model using multiple molecular model builders and generate the Broombridge datafile to be used by the Quantum Development Kit.

-From the EMSL page, click on the ['Instuctions'] tab, and follow the ['Simple Examples'] instructions to generate Broombridge files.
+From the EMSL page, click the ['Instuctions'] tab, and follow the ['Simple Examples'] instructions to generate Broombridge files.
 Then try running the ['GetGateCount'] to see the quantum resource estimates for these molecules.

-### Installing NWChem from Source
+### Installing NWChem from source

 Full instructions on how to install NWChem from source [are provided by PNNL](http://www.nwchem-sw.org/index.php/Compiling_NWChem).